Ol Doinyo Lengai

-Ol Doinyo Lengai is an active volcano in Tanzania.
+Ol Doinyo Lengai is an active volcano in northern Tanzania.
 It consists of a volcanic cone with two craters, the northern of which has erupted during historical time.
-Uniquely for volcanoes on Earth, it has erupted natrocarbonatite, an unusual, cold and highly fluid type of magma.
-Recent eruptions in 2007-2008 impacted the surrounding region.
+Uniquely for volcanoes on Earth, it has erupted natrocarbonatite, an unusually low temperature and highly fluid type of magma.
+Eruptions in 2007–2008 affected the surrounding region.

 Name

-The Maasai and Sonjo people refer to the volcano as "The Mountain of God", viewing it as the abode of the god Engai, who withdrew there after being hit by a hunter with an arrow.
-Other names are Basanjo, Donjo Ngai, Duenjo Ngai, Mongogogura, Mungogo wa Bogwe and Oldonyo L'Engai.
+The Maasai and Sonjo people refer to the volcano as "The Mountain of God", associated with a myth of the abode of the god Engai, who withdrew there after being hit by a hunter with an arrow.
+Other names are Basanjo, Donjo Ngai, Duenjo Ngai, Mongogogura, Mungogo wa Bogwe, and Oldonyo L'Engai.